-You may download the planning app at https://www.savetodb.com/download.htm.
+You can download the planning app at https://www.savetodb.com/download.htm.

 The application also requires SaveToDB Enterprise 7.13 or higher.
-You may download the add-in here too.
+You can download the add-in here too.

 Unzip the downloaded package to a local drive.